microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 If `speak` field is present, the attachments will not be narrated, as stated in the [Bot Framework Activity spec](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#speak), excerpt:

 > (`speak` field) replaces speech synthesis for any content within the activity, including text, attachments, and summaries.

+If the `speak` field is not present, we will use best-effort to convert Markdown text for screen reader use:

+-  Use `useRenderMarkdown` hook to render the Markdown into HTML (as string)
+-  Use `DOMParser().parseFromString()` to parse the HTML string into `HTMLDocument`
+   -  Works on IE11, but not React Native
+-  Walk the `HTMLDocument` and concatenates all text nodes

 # Screen reader renderer for custom activities and attachments